Horizontal and Straight Triangulations on Heisenberg Groups: A triangulation of the Heisenberg Group

 \subsection{Straight and horizontal simplexes in $\mathbb{H}^n$}

-In this subsection we define special singular simplexes, called straight simplexes, and we use them to construct other simplexes whose low-dimensional layers are horizontal and high-dimensional layers are straight, notably with an ad hoc construction for the middle dimension $k=n+1$.
+In this subsection we define special singular simplexes, called straight simplexes, and we use them to construct other simplexes with horizontality properties on low-dimensions and linear combinations of straight layers on high-dimensions.
 The main ideas and concepts are based on and expanded from subsections 2.1 and 5.4 of the preprint \cite{BKP}.